Chalarangelo/30-seconds-of-interviews/questions/double-vs-triple-equals.md

 * Whenever possible, use triple equals to test equality
 * Type coercion - converts values into a common type
 * Mention of falsy values and their comparison
-* `NaN` is not equivalent to anything, not even itself

 ##### Additional links